michel1991/ocp-java-11/modulars/md/command/JMOD/JMOD_COMMAND.md

 While it is possible to run the tar command, this has nothing to do with Java, making option E incorrect.
 Option B is one of the correct answers as the jmod command creates a JMOD file.
 Option C is the other correct answer because specifying dependencies is one of the benefits of the JPMS.

+#### Which of the following commands can be used to identify class and module dependencies?
+* A. jar -describe
+* B. java --describe
+* C. jmod describe
+* D. jmod --describe
+* E. jmod --show-module-resolution
+    The --show-module-resolution option is available in the java command.
+    It prints out the complete module dependency tree for a given module

+jmod is used for mod files, which are not on the exam.
+However, you might be asked about the describe option which prints module details for a jmod file.
+For example:

+jmod describe jmods/ma.jmod
+Observe that there are no hypens (or dashes or minus sign) before describe.

+It prints the modules required by the ma.jmod file.
+However, it does not show complete module resolution.
+Correct(C)